JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 #### How long does a virtual file persist?

-A particular file on disk is represented by the equal&nbsp;```VirtualFile``` instances for the entire lifetime of the IDEA process.
-There mayt be several instances corresponding to the same file, and they can be garbage-collected.
+A particular file on disk is represented by equal&nbsp;```VirtualFile``` instances for the entire lifetime of the IDEA process.
+There may be several instances corresponding to the same file, and they can be garbage-collected.
 The file is a ```UserDataHolder```, and the user data is shared between those equal instances.
 If a file is deleted, its corresponding VirtualFile instance becomes invalid ( the ```isValid()``` method returns _false_ and operations cause exceptions).

 #### How do I create a virtual file?